jbukoski/PotentialNaturalRegeneration/README.md

 - [ ] take a look on layer about River
 - [ ] It would be better to start with a more constrained problem.
 It would be ideal to take on the modelling for one of the biomes in Brazil because we already have a modelling framework that works quite well for the **AF** and could be readily adapted to other biomes.
 But I will write up the modelling process in detail for this global analysis and we can talk through it.
 - [ ] Build distance to nearest forest at a 30m resolution and would need to be done at two time periods [see ](#questions-i-believe-been-answered).
+    - [ ] Felipe produce the new layers we will need - layers based on distance and with other years.
     1. for the current modelling we need distance to forest near to the beginning of our time period (not sure what time period the Fagan data spans - is it ~~1995~~ 2000-2015?). **Aclaration** see [Matt's data section for more infor about time range](#matts-data);
     1. if distance to forest is included in the final model (it probably will be) we also need distance to current forest for the predictive modelling - so perhaps based on the most recent Hansen data;